CodeChain-io/foundry/spec/Script.md

 The overall execution process is similar to P2SH in Bitcoin.
 Detailed execution process is as follows:

-1. Check if an asset’s script hash is equal to the hash of provided lock script.
+1. Check if an address’s script hash is equal to the hash of provided lock script.
 1. Decode the lock script and unlock script into a list of instructions.
 1. Check if unlock script is sane.
 Currently, it's considered invalid if any opcode other than PUSH-related codes are included.
 1. Insert the provided parameters into stack.
 Order of insertion must be last to first, so that first parameter appears at top of the stack.